Wbeaching/Man-In-The-Middle-attack-PRESENT24-attack/README.md

 - A substitution to ensure confusion.
 - A permutation to ensure diffusion.

-This implementation of present will perform ten rounds.
+The implementation of `PRESENT24` will perform ten rounds.

 ## Usage
 To build the executable, please use the provided Makefile: